Are you looking for cool examples of bar websites? Then you’ve come to the right place.

 Conclusion: What Can We Learn From Bar Websites?

-These examples have given us insight into what makes up an effective website design, including color, logo usage and appearance, navigation, prominent menu items, and content.
+These website examples from many different types of bars have given us insight into what makes up an effective website design, including color, logo usage and appearance, navigation, prominent menu items, and content.

 A few important topics that become very clear as we look at the examples here are: